acosonic/webvideo/README.md

 ```
 ffmpeg -i banner.mov -vcodec libvpx -r 24 -an -movflags faststart  -c:v libvpx-vp9 -crf 30 -b:v 750k banner6.webm
 ```
-The 1.1 MB file is default encoding, I think with vp8, but it's quality is not satisfying...
+Checkout the top file on this list.

 ![Encoding tests](Selection_112.png)

+The 1.1 MB file is done with default encoding without -b:v flag.
+I think with vp8, but it's quality is not satisfying...